The Women’s Health Initiative findings were the results of the Women’s Health Initiative hormone replacement therapy HRT study.

 The Womens Health Initiative HRT study consisted of TWO studies:

 • 1 – A synthetic conjugated equine estrogen alone study for women who already had a hysterectomy before joining.

 • 2 – A synthetic estrogen-plus-progestin (PREMPRO) study for women who had not had a hysterectomy before joining.

 Study participants answered questions about their general health, body pain, energy, social functioning, depression, sleep, sexual satisfaction and menopause symptoms after treatment with synthetic hormone replacement therapy.

-This study discovered that women taking HRT containing conjugated equine estrogens alone had:
+This study discovered that women taking HRT containing conjugated equine estrogen alone had:

 • 1- Nearly 40% increase in the occurrence of strokes.

 • 2- Possible increase in occurrence of leg blood clots.

 • 3- On the benefit side, there was some reduction in the occurrence of hip fracture which is being studied further.

 The conclusions were that conjugated equine estrogen should NOT be used by women for chronic disease prevention and particularly heart disease.